vbotka/ansible-config-light/docs/source/guide.rst

        - vbotka.config_light

 .. note:: ``gather_facts: true`` (3) must be set to gather facts
-          needed to evaluate OS specific options of the role.
+          needed to evaluate OS-specific options of the role.
 For example to install packages the variable *ansible_os_family* is needed to select the appropriate Ansible module.